rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 ### 13.5.1 Deaccessioning boxes from Caiasoft

 If a barcode needs to be deaccessioned from Caiasoft, email Nathan and Chris with the barcode(s) that need to be removed.
+If a container profile for a box has changed, that barcode needs to be deaccessioned and then reaccessioned.

+### 13.5.2 Refreshing bib info in Caiasoft

+When a barcode is accessioned into Caiasoft, Caiasoft pulls the bibliographic information from Alma.
+If at a later point the bib info in Alma changes, or if the descriptive information needs to be changed on an item record in Caiasoft, use one of the following options.

+* To update bib info for a single barcode using the "Refresh Items via API" button:
+	* In Storage Management, look up a barcode.
+ 	* Click the "Refresh Items via API" button.
+  	* Verify that the item has been updated correctly.

+* To update bib info for a single barcode manually:
+	* In Storage Management, look up a barcode.
+ 	* Click "Edit Item (All Info)."
+  	* Manually change the collection or other descriptive info to match what is in Alma.
+  	* NOTE: Do NOT manually edit the container profile.
+If a container profile needs to be changed, it's necessary to email the LSC to deaccession the barcode and then reaccession it.

+* To update bib info for a batch of barcodes:
+	* Create a text file with the barcodes that you want to refresh.
+Save the file.
+ 	* Go to API Dashboard/API Configuration
+  	* Under "Quick Generate API Calls," click on "ALMA Data Refresh & Scan In (emory)"
+  	* Scroll down to "ALMA Refresh Info Call."
+  	* Click on "Browse" and navigate to your file.
+  	* Double click on the file, or single click on the file and click "Open".
+  	* Click on "Send Multiple via File."

-### 13.5.2 Running reports in Caiasoft
+### 13.5.3 Running reports in Caiasoft

-#### 13.5.2.1.
+#### 13.5.3.1.
 Report of barcodes accessioned during a period of time

 * Under the Reporting tab, under Export Data, click on "Item Barcodes."
 * Under "Collection/Bib Location," select the desired bib location.